archivesspace/tech-docs/src/content/docs/development/dev.md

 - Java 17
 - [Docker](https://www.docker.com/) & [Docker Compose](https://docs.docker.com/compose/) is optional but makes running MySQL and Solr more convenient
 - [Supervisord](http://supervisord.org/) is optional but makes running the development servers more convenient
+- [mysql-client](https://www.bytebase.com/reference/mysql/how-to/how-to-install-mysql-client-on-mac-ubuntu-centos-windows/) is required in order to load demo data or other sql dumps onto the database

 Currently supported platforms for development: